United States Naval Special Warfare Command: Underwater Demolition Teams

 As part of the Special Operations Group, or SOG, UDTs successfully conducted demolition raids on railroad tunnels and bridges along the Korean coast.
 On 15 September 1950, UDTs supported Operation Chromite, the amphibious landing at Incheon.
 UDT 1 and 3 provided personnel who went in ahead of the landing craft, scouting mud flats, marking low points in the channel, clearing fouled propellers, and searching for mines.
 Four UDT personnel acted as wave-guides for the Marine landing.

 In October 1950, UDTs supported mine-clearing operations in Wonsan Harbor where frogmen would locate and mark mines for minesweepers.
 On 12 October 1950, two U.S. minesweepers hit mines and sank.
 UDTs rescued 25 sailors.

 The UDT's entered the Vietnam War in 1958, UDTs delivered small watercraft far up the Mekong River into Laos.
 In 1961, naval advisers started training South Vietnamese personnel in South Vietnam.
 The men were called the Liên Đoàn Người Nhái (LDNN) or Vietnamese Frogmen, which translates as "Frogmen Team."

 UDT teams carried out hydrographic surveys in South Vietnam's coastal waters and reconnaissance missions of harbors, beaches and rivers often under hazardous conditions and enemy fire.

 Later, the UDTs supported the Amphibious Ready Groups operating on South Vietnam's rivers creating a River Patrol Force (Task Force 116) of UDT's that operated River Patrol Boats.
 UDTs manned riverine patrol craft and help went ashore to demolish obstacles and enemy bunkers.
 They operated throughout South Vietnam, from the Mekong Delta (Sea Float), the Parrot's Beak and French canal AO's through I Corps and the Song Cui Dai estuary south of Da Nang.
 UDT's provided infiltration and extraction for assigned SEAL team assault squads along the rivers.

-Navy SEALs & SWCC
+Navy SEALs and SWCC

-Naval Special Warfare personnel comprise less than one percent of U.S. Navy personnel.
-SEAL and Special Warfare Combatant-craft Crewmen (SWCC) units operate across the spectrum of conflict and in operations other than war in a controlled manner; their ability to provide real time intelligence and "eyes on target", offer decision makers immediate options in the face of rapidly changing world crises.
+Naval Special Warfare personnel make up less than one percent of U.S. Navy personnel.
+Navy Sea, Air, and Land (SEAL) and Special Warfare Combatant-craft Crewmen (SWCC) units operate across the spectrum of conflict and in operations other than war in a controlled manner; their ability to provide real time intelligence and "eyes on target", offer decision makers immediate options in the face of rapidly changing world crises.